rhit-Anar/ESP-IDF-Setup-Guide/README.md

    - [x] Install VS code: usually it is downloaded.
 ## 3. Downloading ESP_IDF Manually
    + EDP-IDF Tools 5.4.3 version (This version supports these esp devices: **ESP32, ESP32-C2, ESP32-C3, ESP32-C6, ESP32-H series, ESP32-S series, ESP32-P Series**).
-   + When you download the the tool, make sure to enable the Chip targets you want to use during the download progress.
+   + When you download the tool, make sure to enable the Chip targets you want to use during the download process.
          <p align="left">
          <img width="336" height="216" alt="image" src="https://github.com/user-attachments/assets/8a90d9bb-e362-4648-a473-545ee78d0138" />
          </p>
    + Download ESP-IDF 5.4.3 make sure to click the correct version. (**Please make sure the version supports you board.
 Defend on which board you are using, you may want to download other version.**)
       To download ESP-IDF tool Click on the link: https://dl.espressif.com/dl/esp-idf/?idf=4.4
    + Make sure to download the folder you desire.
-For this case, I downloaded it in C drive.
+For this case, I downloaded it to the C drive.
-   + After downloading you would see path.
+   + After downloading you should see path like this in your File Explorer.
 For an example: **C:\Espressif\frameworks\esp-idf-v5.4.3**
    + Make sure you have **export.ps1** file in your path such as: C:\Espressif\frameworks\esp-idf-v5.4.3 **look for => export.ps1**.
 > [!NOTE]
 > AT THIS POINT YOU HAVE  SUCCESSFULLY DOWNLOADED THE ESP-IDF TOOL.
-IN SECTION 5, IT SHOWS  HOW TO CONNECT TO IDF TOOL FROM POWERSHELL.
+IN SECTION 5, IT SHOWS HOW TO CONNECT TO THE IDF tool from PowerShell.

 ## 4. BRIDGE CONNECTING BETWEEEN POWERSHELL AND IDF TOOL.
 > [!IMPORTANT]
 >  ALWAYS DO THIS WHEN YOU OPEN A NEW TERMINAL!
-You must run the export script every time you open a new terminal because it only creates a temporary bridge to the ESP-IDF tools; once the terminal is closed, the environment variables are cleared, and the system no longer recognizes the idf.py command.
+You must run the export script every time you open a new terminal, because it only creates a temporary bridge to the ESP-IDF tools; once the terminal closes, the environment variables are cleared, and the system no longer recognizes the idf.py command.
    1. Open PowerShell on your computer.
    2. When you open a new terminal.
-      - Navigate to path below on your powershell to set up the connection to **IDF** tool. **If you have downloaded different version, please change the version number below**.
+      - Navigate to the path below on your PowerShell to set up the connection to the **IDF** tool. **If you have downloaded a different version, please change the version number below**.
          ```
          cd C:\Espressif\frameworks\esp-idf-v5.4.3
          ```